elieserme/hackintosh/README.md

 ### CPUFriendDataProvider

 The **iMacPro1,1 and MacPro7,1** SMBIOS redirect all graphics processing to dedicated graphics card (your AMD GPU).
 This can increase graphics processing and bypass DRM issues.
-But in real life, **iMacPro and MacPro uses Intel Xeon** CPUs and **power management will not work for your Intel Cofee Lake** or other CPUs.
+But in real life, **iMacPro and MacPro uses Intel Xeon** CPUs and **power management may not work for your Intel Cofee Lake** or other CPUs.

 **Method 1:** This can be resolved using **CPUFriend.kext** and a **CPUFriendDataProvider.kext** _(frequency vectors)_ that are provided in repo for Cofee Lake CPUs.
 But if you need to generate this file yourself, you can use the [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) as described in [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#enabling-x86platformplugin).